This course is for students who wish to gain knowledge and skills in a range of activities and functions to grow competency in sport coaching.

 Gain knowledge, understanding and practical skills on how to be an effective sports coach and be able to officiate at sports events with confidence.

-Sports Coaching in a competency-based course, you will learn, develop and be assessed by demonstrating you can effectively carry out essential coaching skills.
+Sports Coaching is a competency-based course.
+Students will learn, develop and be assessed by demonstrating they can effectively carry out essential coaching skills.

 Special Features & Conditions